TEDxAuckland/tedx-auckland-site/src/_posts/2019-08-18-an-interview-with-paul-wood---what-being-in-prison-taught-me-about-emotional-connection.md

 ---
 title: >-
-  An interview with Paul Wood - Masculinity, NZ's Prison System, and life after TEDxAuckland
+  An interview with Paul Wood - What being in prison taught me about emotional connection
 image: /uploads/img-20190506-140013-6.jpg
 image_caption:
 image_caption_link: